Singaporean dream sours for some Bangladeshi workers as they go home with big debts

-SINGAPORE/DHAKA Mohammad Ashadul Islam placed all his hopes for a better life for his family in Bangladesh on getting a construction job in Singapore.
+SINGAPORE/DHAKA (Reuters) - Mohammad Ashadul Islam placed all his hopes for a better life for his family in Bangladesh on getting a construction job in Singapore.

 He sold his father's land and fish farm and also borrowed money from banks and relatives to pay S$17,000 (9,420.27 pounds) in fees to multiple agencies who helped arrange the job and his trip to the island state early last year.